Learning objectives

 Eukaryotes: transcription and translation are separated in space and time, and nuclear pre-mRNA undergoes processing to become mature mRNA

-All of these processing steps actually happen while the mRNA is being transcribed; that is, they occur co-transcriptionally.
-So in reality, a full-length “pre-mRNA” never actually exists.
+All of these processing steps actually happen while the mRNA is being transcribed.
+The techincal term is that these steps occur co-transcriptionally.
+Because of this, a full-length “pre-mRNA” never actually exists.

 This video gives a nice quick overview of these differences between prokaryotes and eukaryotes:

-Dr. Choi’s video lecture on this topic, in one 32-min chunk:
+Here is Dr. Choi’s video lecture on this topic:

 Test your knowledge with these questions & problems: DNA_to_protein_questions